 Inequalities in HIV testing uptake and needs among men who have sex with men living in Ireland: findings from an internet survey

-Authors: K O'Donnell, M Fitzgerald, M Quinlan, Ford Hickson, Peter Keogh, Axel J. Schmidt, Daniel McCartney, P Barrett, S O'Dea, Derval Igoe.
+Authors: Kate O'Donnell, Margaret Fitzgerald, Mick Quinlan, Ford Hickson, Peter Keogh, Axel J. Schmidt, Daniel McCartney, Paul Barrett, S O'Dea, Derval Igoe

 Objectives: HIV disproportionately affects men who have sex with men (MSM) in Ireland.
 The aim of this study was to improve understanding of HIV testing among MSM living in Ireland to inform prevention and testing initiatives.